 There were no coincidences and some pretty hefty miracles.
 God came up in conversation often with the owner of the ranch, Mark, and his Director of Business Development, Brett; it is hard not to talk about the One who has done so much with and for us.
 Yet, even if God had not come up in conversation this is how we knew we were in the presence of leaders who behaved as if they were church:

 All of this was evident in what the experience gave us.
 It was not just something to cherish, it was also something to crave and share.
-In short, God or leaders who lead from a spiritual well inside of them create businesses that serve people by connecting them to something beyond the product.
+In short, leaders who lead from a spiritual well inside of them create businesses that serve people by connecting them to something beyond the product.
 This level of connection not only builds up people.
 It also builds brand, drives profits, and fills our need for meaning.

 We become what we do.
 We strengthen what we practice.
 We are church.
 Amen.